rdbende/Tkinter-extension-widgets/README.md

 ### Usage:

-If you only want to use one of ttk's built-in themes:\
+If you only want to use one of ttk's built-in themes (e.g. alt, clam, classic, default, aqua, vista, winnative, xpnative):\
-`theme = Theme(root, name='built in theme names e.g.: alt, clam, classic, default, aqua, vista, winnative, xpnative')`
+`theme = Theme(root, name='theme name')`

 If you want to use a single tcl file (e.g. [azure](https://github.com/rdbende/Azure-ttk-theme)):\
 `theme = Theme(root, file='path to a tcl theme file')`